𝗔𝗗𝗘𝗟 𝗕𝗜𝗦𝗛𝗧𝗔𝗪𝗜 𝗜𝗡𝗧𝗘𝗥𝗩𝗜𝗘𝗪𝗦:

 One, a Moslem community under Christian rule was prone to fail integrating due to their conception of the world as divided in Dar al Harb (House of War) and Dar al Islam (House of Islam).
 Because of this imperative, fatwa after fatwa Moriscos were unsuccessfully reminded by Muslim alphaqees [7] from Morocco of the sin they were living in by not leaving the House of War to return to Islamic territories.

 The conflict between Moriscos and the Spanish establishment was not a watermark of the Morisco group only; they were the last of the several Moslem communities facing conflict by staying in territories were Islam had been banned.
 Regarding this point, when Arabs were dominating most of Spain, in the X century, they resorted to harsh repression to bring Christians under their rule.
 In Ibn Hawqal words “…they are Visigoths following the Christian religion.
 At times, they rebel and some seek refuge in castles.
 It is difficult to subject them, because they are insolent and rebellious.
 When they break submission, it´s hard to submit them unless they are exterminated, which is a sad and long business.”
-[8] As this was part of the reality, resorting to another instrument such as expulsion to put an end to a crisis can hardly be considered the worst option.
+[8]

 In much recent days, as the reader might remember, there occurred a massacre of Kurds in Iraq and an ethnic conflict in East Timor [9] took the life of 100,000 people.